 They had a reduced risk of atherosclerosis.
 Atherosclerosis is the hardening of the arteries.
-Also, this juice has shown to slow down the absorption of LDL cholesterol by the immune cells.
+Also, this juice has been shown to slow down the absorption of LDL cholesterol by the immune cells.

-As a matter of fact, individuals with diabetes have elevated risk for atherosclerosis, and that might lead to heart attacks, strokes, heart disease, etc.
+As a matter of fact, individuals with diabetes have an elevated risk for atherosclerosis, and that might lead to heart attacks, strokes, heart disease, etc.

 According to this study antioxidants in pomegranate juice might be beneficial in lowering the heart risk related to diabetes.

 One study tested participants three hours after they had 1.5 ml of pomegranate juice per kilogram of their body weight.
 These participants had a notable drop in fasting blood sugar levels.

 The pomegranate is different from the usual fruits which have sugars in free form.
 This fruit has sugars that are attached to antioxidants.